• Skip to main content

 Rice flour

-• About an hour before baking, preheat the oven to 450°F with a Dutch oven and lid inside.
+• About 1 hour before baking, place a lidded Dutch oven in your oven and preheat to 450°F.

-• Turn the dough out onto parchment paper or a bread sling.
-Score it along one side about ½-inch deep.
+• Remove the dough from the refrigerator and turn it out onto parchment paper or a bread sling.
+Score the dough about ½-inch deep along one side using a lame or sharp knife.

 2 ice cubes

-• Remove the bread from the Dutch oven and let it cool on a rack for at least 2 hours before slicing.
+• Remove the bread from the Dutch oven and transfer it to a wire rack.
+Let it cool for at least 2 hours before slicing.

 Notes